 Live-action movies use real actors, photography, and they are created using cameras.
 In these kinds of films, actors perform and are recorded.
 This means that no digital character is needed and the video is captured straight from the real world.

-On the other hand, CGI (Computer Generated Imagery) contents can be anything drawn on a computer by using computer graphics, being an animated 3D model, the environment, and so on.
+On the other hand, CGI (Computer Generated Imagery) content can be anything drawn on a computer by using computer graphics, being an animated 3D model, the environment, and so on.

 But why are we so sure that CGI content is better than live-action for a media-based attraction?